Top 5 Questions About Alterations & Tailoring

 - How busy is your tailor?

-It’s not uncommon to bring multiple clothing items to the tailor to get them all altered at once.
+It’s common to bring multiple clothing items to the tailor to get them all altered.
 However, this might extend the turnaround time for your alterations to be completed.
 It’s also important to consider how busy your tailor is with alterations for other customers.
-Within the industry, tailors and seamstresses get busier during the spring and the fall — so definitely consider these peak times if you need your alteration completed by a certain date.
+Within the industry, tailors and seamstresses get busier during the spring and the fall, so consider these peak times if you need your alteration completed by a certain date.

 Finding the right tailor for you is very important.
 Especially if you are new to a city or new to alterations and tailoring, make sure to do some research and understand your needs as a customer before choosing a local provider.
 Here are a few tips to help you find a tailor that is right for you.